comocamp/web/content/participation/index.md

 included = [
     "Join the Open Space, May 7<sup>th</sup>-8<sup>th</sup>",
-    "Join the Hands-On Intro Day, May 6<sup>th</sup>", "Experienced community members will introduce you to three \"Como\" methods", "Snacks, lunches and dinners are covered"
+    "Join the Hands-On Intro Day, May 6<sup>th</sup>", "Some of our most experienced community members will introduce you to three Collaborative Modeling methods", "Snacks, lunches and dinners are covered"
 ]
 bookingText = "Buy Now"